-If a license for the Oracle Active Data Guard option has been purchased, a physical standby database can be open while redo apply is active.
-This capability is known as Real-time Query.
+If a license for the Oracle Active Data Guard option has been purchased, Redo Apply can be active while the physical standby database is open, thus allowing queries to return results that are identical to what would be returned from the primary database.
+This capability is known as the real-time query feature.
 See Section 9.2.1 for more details.

-If a license for the Oracle Active Data Guard option has not been purchased, a physical standby database cannot be open while redo apply is active, so the following rules must be observed when opening a physical standby database instance or starting redo apply:
+If a license for the Oracle Active Data Guard option has not been purchased, a physical standby database cannot be open while Redo Apply is active, so the following rules must be observed when opening a physical standby database instance or starting Redo Apply:

-- Redo apply must be stopped before any physical standby database instance is opened. - If one or more physical standby instances are open, those instances must be closed before starting redo apply.
+- Redo Apply must be stopped before any physical standby database instance is opened. - If one or more physical standby instances are open, those instances must be stopped or restarted in a mounted state before starting Redo Apply.